CSDDD software: what companies actually need and what most get wrong

 A complaints mechanism that is accessible, transparent, and effective, through which workers, trade unions, civil society, and affected parties can submit concerns.
 Complaints must be acknowledged, investigated, and responded to.

-Monitoring and annual review of the entire process is required, with results feeding back into future action.
+Monitoring and periodic review of the entire process is required, with results feeding back into future action.

-Most EU regulatory frameworks rely on public authority enforcement: regulators investigate, issue orders, and impose fines.
-The CSDDD does this too.
-Member state authorities have powers to investigate and to fine companies up to five percent of worldwide net turnover for non-compliance.
+Member state authorities have powers to investigate and to fine companies up to 3% of worldwide net turnover for non-compliance.

-This fundamentally changes the risk profile of non-compliance.
-A regulatory fine, however substantial, is a defined penalty.
-Civil litigation exposure from affected parties is unbounded and reputationally devastating.
-It also creates an evidentiary problem: a company facing a civil claim must demonstrate that its due diligence process was genuinely adequate for the risks present in its supply chain.
+This still creates meaningful litigation exposure.
+Member states with strong existing civil liability frameworks may allow affected parties to bring claims against companies that failed to conduct adequate due diligence.
+The evidentiary challenge remains: a company facing a civil claim must demonstrate that its due diligence process was genuinely adequate for the risks present in its supply chain.
 A completed questionnaire or a tidy dashboard is not that demonstration.
 A documented, verifiable process is.

 The supply chain reach: why non-directly-in-scope businesses are still affected